talwrii/twitter-exodus/readme.md

 * People assert that big tech and its advertises are too influenced by certain ideas
 * Musk has expressed views regarding free speech that you may agree with
 * Our world has choices you can do what you want...
+* Musk may well have interesting ideas
+* Much of musks decision making is visible.
+The incentives and behaviour of other people in charge may not have been fundamentally different - just slowe and less visible

 ## You don't need to fully leave